CognitiveScale/cortex-profiles-sdk-examples/cache-profile/README.md

 * The Redis Spark connector is required to run this example (`com.redislabs:spark-redis_2.12:3.1.0`).
   Download the [Redis Spark Connector](https://repo1.maven.org/maven2/com/redislabs/spark-redis_2.12/3.1.0/spark-redis_2.12-3.1.0-jar-with-dependencies.jar) and save the files in [../main-ap/src/main/resources/lib/](../main-app/src/main/resources/lib/).
+* A separate redis infra is suggested to be used, separate from the internal/external cortex redis cluster, used by other services
+* Redis configurations supported
+  * No (out of the box)sentinel support, the standalone node to which this is connected, if restarts, the job goes down, There is a PR out for the support (https://github.com/RedisLabs/spark-redis/pull/245) [Not OK]
+  * Cluster support, Tested with GCP memoryStore [OK]
+  * Standalone support, single node [OK]
+  * Enterprise Redis [Not Tested]
+* Data size vs Redis Mem (to determine redis cluster sizing)
+    * 1M records X 150 columns -> 3.41Gb
+    * 2340223(2.3M) records  X 150 columns -> 8Gb
+    * 2764171(2.7M) records  X 150 columns-> 9.42Gb
+    * 8.37M records X 150 columns- ->  32 Gb
+    * The profile hashes stored in redis take up, each key+value(150 columns) 3357bytes (approx)

 ## Run Locally